Matex600/Warhammer-Quiz/README.md

   this is a general font and easy to read.
 * I have used appropriate images for the project idea.
 ## Colour Scheme
+* rgba(255,215,0,0.6); (Gold) Site background with transparency 0.6 this colour is used frequently in WFB.

 # Site Features